-- 1. Must be initiated within two days post operatively for a period of no longer than 21 days (three weeks). - 2.
-Can be used alone or in coordination with other forms of physical therapy (PT). - 3.
+- a.
+Must be initiated within two days post operatively for a period of no longer than 21 days (three weeks). - b.
 Must be recommended by an orthopedic specialist following surgery.
 The orthopedic specialist determines the speed, duration of usage, amount of motion, and the rate of increase of motion.